• Skip to primary navigation

 Butter being formed into a brick shape with the help of greaseproof paper.

-If you have some wooden butter paddles, you can use those to shape the butter into a brick.
+If you have a set of wooden butter paddles, you can use those to shape the butter into a brick.

 Otherwise, just put the butter onto a sheet of greaseproof paper and use your hands (and the paper) to press it into shape.